Here are the latest COVID-19 case numbers confirmed Thursday in Washington

 Case rates

-For the past seven days, Washington had a case rate of 20.7 per 100,000 people.
-Eight states were lower.
+For the past seven days, Washington had a case rate of 15.8 per 100,000 people.
+Nine states were lower.

-Texas has the highest rate in the United States at 69.2.
-Hawaii is the lowest at 6.
+South Carolina has the highest rate in the United States at 62.
+Hawaii is the lowest at 4.8.

 Vaccine

-According to DOH, 773,346 doses of the COVID-19 vaccine have been administered in Washington.
+According to DOH, 987,682 doses of the COVID-19 vaccines have been administered in Washington.

 Currently approved vaccines require two shots for maximum effectiveness.